Feb 10, 2020

 - Review the Arbiter’s REST API at api.solarforecastarbiter.org

-- In collaboration with the Arbiter’s administrators, provide one-off data from a small test system to the public reference data set.
+- In collaboration with the Arbiter’s administrators, provide a period of historical irradiance or power data to the public reference data set.
 Public reference forecasts will be created for these sites for the period of data that was provided.
+You can also upload forecasts for your data and then make reports that compare them to the reference forecasts.